learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

-# Decision Tree Pruning and Hyper-parameter Optimization - Lab
+# Hyperparameter Tuning and Pruning in Decision Trees - Lab

 ## Introduction